newrelic/open-install-library/docs/README.md

 💡 **Recipes should be written in an idempotent manner, as much as that can be achieved.**

+For an agent installation, that means re-running the recipe results in the agent being installed the same way as if it were the first time.
+For example, if vX.X.X of the agent was previously installed using the recipe, re-running the recipe results in the agent now being installed at its latest version.

 This section is intended to provide a best practices approach for how to achieve that goal, and will likely improve over time as we write more recipes.

 ### Write recipes that recreate config files the same way each time